natlownes/py3status_modules/README.md

 }
 ```

-py3_modules will go in this directory:
+the py3status_modules directory should be copied to or symlinked to:

 ```
-~/.i3/py3status
+~/.i3/py3status/py3status_modules
 ```

-this means that the actual python files go in that directory.
-I symlink the
-`py3status_modules` directory to `~/.i3/py3status`

 ### Example output